 This could be to help you get an overview of the processing you do of personal data in your business, where personal data is stored, if the data has been secured (good enough), assuring you only use GDPR compliant processors, helping you write a GDPR compliant privacy notice for your website etc.

-PS: And we, of course, only rely on credible GDPR sources in our work (along with the experience from working with close to 100 GDPR assignments so far).
+PS: And Bedre Bedrift AS (GDPR Start), of course, only rely on credible GDPR sources in our work (along with the practical hands-on experience from working with over one hundred GDPR assignments so far).

 Want to know more?
 Sign up here to receive more free, expert advice on how to run your business professionally and profitably.